mouseless/baked/unreleased.md

 ## Improvements

+- UI wasn't using default locale as a fallback, fixed
 - `useFormat` wasn't using locale info from i18n, fixed
 - `locale.en.restext` format wasn't supported for default language when generating missing keys, fixed